 Yes!
 You can make blueberry muffins with frozen blueberries.
 Use the same amount of fresh or frozen blueberries.
 Be sure to add them to the batter while they are still frozen.
 Do not thaw the frozen blueberries.

-How to Make Gluten Free Blueberry Muffins
+How to make this Blueberry Muffins Recipe gluten free

 I’ve made these muffins with both regular and gluten free flour with awesome results on multiple occasions.
 I recommend King Arthur’s Gluten Free Measure for Measure Flour.
 Use it as a one for one substitute for regular flour.